Variational Graphical Quantum Error Correction Codes: Details of Numerical Simulation

-After estimating the average entanglement fidelity, we take the objective function as the input into the classical optimization algorithm such as \textit{SPSA} \cite{spall1998implementation}, \textit{ADAM} \cite{kingma2014adam} or \textit{L-BFGS} \cite{liu1989limited} to maximize the average entanglement fidelity.
-After optimization, the classical optimizer outputs the optimized parameters $\alpha_{opt}$, $\beta_{opt}$.
+After estimating the average entanglement fidelity, we take the objective function as the input into the classical optimization algorithm \textit{L-BFGS}~\cite{liu1989limited} to maximize it.
+Following the same strategy as before, we independently initialize the parameters for each noise intensity before optimizing them.
+Our numerical simulations indicate that the zero-point parameter configuration is a saddle point of the objective function.
+The initial parameters are sampled from a normal distribution with a mean of 0 and a standard deviation of $\pi$.
+After optimization, the classical optimizer outputs the optimized parameters $\vec{\alpha}_{opt}$, $\vec{\beta}_{opt}$.
 The encoding and recovery maps of the optimized VGQEC code are

-The optimized value $F(\alpha_{opt},\beta_{opt})$ is the average entanglement fidelity of the noise channel with the VGQEC code protection.
+The optimized value $F(\vec{\alpha}_{opt},\vec{\beta}_{opt})$ is the average entanglement fidelity of the noise channel with the VGQEC code protection.